-- Test the changes in a test environment before you load a transport package in a production system. - You can display the contents of a transport package with the Database Transporter before you import. - Before importing a transport package, you can protect individual properties from being overwritten in the target database. - To import transport packages with Database Transporter, the user requires the Allows transport packages to be imported into the database (Transport\ Import) program function. - Start Database Transporter on an administrative workstation. - Depending on the type of transport, the database is set to single-user mode for the duration of the import.
-Close all existing connections to the database before starting the import. - When you import a transport package with schema extensions, the database is set to maintenance mode.
-Objects cannot be processed in the database during this time.
+- Test the changes in a test environment before you load a transport package in a production system.
+Use a copy of the production database for testing. - You can display the contents of a transport package with the Database Transporter before you import. - Before importing a transport package, you can protect individual properties from being overwritten in the target database. - To import transport packages with the Database Transporter, users require the Transport\Import program function. - Start Database Transporter on an administrative workstation. - Depending on the type of transport, the database is set to single-user mode for the duration of the import.
+Close as many existing connections to the database as possible before starting the import.
+It is not mandatory to close the One Identity Manager Service connections.
+However, ensure that there are no processes running when the import is going to start.

-- When importing a transport of the system configuration into a target database, you must also follow the Tips for importing the system configuration on page 115. - When you import a transport package with the Database Transporter, the import date and description, the database version, and the transport package name are recorded in the transport history of the target database.
+- When you import a transport package with schema extensions, the database is set to maintenance mode.
+Objects cannot be processed in the database during this time. - When importing a transport of the system configuration into a target database, you must also follow the Tips for importing the system configuration on page 115. - When you import a transport package with the Database Transporter, the import date and description, the database version, and the transport package name are recorded in the transport history of the target database.

-- Protecting individual properties from being overwritten on page 103 - Displaying transport history on page 104 - Creating transport packages with the Database Transporter on page 104 - Importing transport packages with the Database Transporter on page 116 - Displaying contents of transport packages on page 118
+- Protecting individual properties from being overwritten on page 103 - Displaying transport history on page 104 - Creating transport packages with the Database Transporter on page 104 - Importing transport packages with the Database Transporter on page 117 - Displaying contents of transport packages on page 118